 In the industrialized world, the incidence of MSDs has reached epidemic proportions.
-In the United States, these disorders affect one out of every four people, says the American Academy of Orthopedic Surgeons.
-According to the National Institute for Occupational Safety and Health (NIOSH), MSDs account for one-third of all job-related injuries in the US.
+In the United States, these disorders affect one out of every four people (American Academy of Orthopedic Surgeons, 2000).
+According to the National Institute for Occupational Safety and Health (NIOSH), MSDs account for one-third of all job-related injuries.
 In Canada, a national survey conducted by Statistics Canada found approximately 2.3 million Canadian adults have experienced a MSD injury serious enough to limit their normal activities.
-The survey established the majority of these injuries are caused by workrelated activity.
-It also found a direct link between MSDs and stress.
+These findings represent a significant increase in MSDs incidence over the five-year period between 1996 and 2001.
+The survey established the majority of these injuries are caused by work-related activity.
+It also found a direct link between MSDs and stress